CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 - Top most programming Language of 2017 |
 - Readily available in all platform: desktop, mobile or web |
 - Industry standard: due to its cross platform nature, you can find API access example using Python: Google, Facebook, Amazon, etc. |
-- Open source, so you can find no company will be controlling the fate of your platform: Java anyone? |

----
-### THE KEY TO PYTHON IS ..
-IT's PACKAGES

 - Desktop: PyQt, WxPython, Kivy |
 - Web: Django, Flask, Pylons/Pyramid |
 - Mobile: Kivy, PyGame Subset for Android (ps4a) |